Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you’re concerned about colour blindness, see an optometrist.
+If you're worried about colour blindness for yourself or your child, see an optometrist.
 Your doctor can also refer you to an ophthalmologist (eye specialist).
 They can recommend ways to manage colour blindness with tools such as special lenses or software.

 If your ability to tell the difference between colours worsens over time, see an eye doctor as soon as possible.
 This may be a sign of an eye disease, such as macular degeneration, which can cause colour blindness.